Childrens Programs FAQ

 Unceded Ancestral Musqueam Territory

-Farm Tours and Field Trip participants are met at the main farm gate.
-Farm Wonders & Forest Wonders camp families are emailed with specific drop-off instructions.
+Field trip participants are met at the main farm gate.
+Summer camp families are emailed with specific drop-off and pick up instructions.
 Visit the UBC Farm's main page for driving and transit directions.

 Yes!
 We keep honeybee hives on site, and while we don’t raise domestic livestock, the farm is alive with wildlife.
 By caring for the land and maintaining diverse habitats, we support an incredible variety of birds, insects, amphibians, reptiles, and both small and large mammals.